 Head north on Hwy 101 to Bike Newport, where you can rent a fat-tire bike for a beach cruise or take a yoga class, depending on the season.
 Hydrate with an organic kombucha or cider on tap before adventuring out.
 After working off your morning meal, you’ll be hungry for fresh local fare at Local Ocean Seafoods or Clearwater Restaurant, both within view of Yaquina Bay Bridge.

-After lunch, pick up a bottle and more at Coast + Vine, specializing in natural wines and sustainable seafood.
-By now you’ve probably happily slurped an oyster or two.
 Stop for a stroll on one of the many beaches —Agate, Beverly or Otter Crest —that dot the coastline as you continue north on Hwy 101.
-Arrive at Depoe Bay, home to the world’s smallest harbor, and taste all the delightful dim sum of Asiatico Asian Kitchen.
+Arrive at Depoe Bay, home to the world’s smallest harbor, and watch for whales as you sample the delightful wines at Depoe Bay Winery.

 Florence to Gleneden Beach